publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395p.md

 [Pub.
 L. 99–272, title IX, § 9219(a)(3)(B)][/us/pl/99/272/s9219/a/3/B], Apr.
 7, 1986, [100 Stat.
 182][/us/stat/100/182], provided that:

->     “(i) The amendments made by paragraph (2) \[amending this section\] shall apply to enrollments in months beginning with the first effective month (as defined in clause (ii)), except that in the case of any individual who would have a special enrollment period under section 1837(i) of the Social Security Act \[subsec. (i) of this section\] that would have begun after November 1984 and before the first effective month, the period shall be deemed to begin with the first day of the first effective month.
+>     “(i) The amendments made by paragraph (2) \[amending this section\] shall apply to enrollments in months beginning with the first effective month (as defined in clause (ii)), except that in the case of any individual who would have a special enrollment period under section 1837(i) of the Social Security Act \[[42 U.S.C.
+1395p(i)][/us/usc/t42/s1395p/i]\] that would have begun after November 1984 and before the first effective month, the period shall be deemed to begin with the first day of the first effective month.

 >     “(ii) For purposes of clause (i), the term ‘first effective month’ means the first month that begins more than 90 days after the date of the enactment of this Act \[Apr.
 7, 1986\].”